 1. Plain text emails

-If you consider a fresh graduate from college, looking to get into marketing, the following technical skills have become a requirement:
+If you consider hiring a recent graduate from college looking to get into marketing, the following technical skills have become a requirement: